 Colorado law requires that all motorists purchase at least minimum automobile liability insurance in order to legally operate a vehicle.
-However, there are other types of automobile insurance that you can buy which will provide coverage for you if you are injured in an accident.
-One such type of insurance is Medical Payments Coverage or “Med Pay”, as its typically called.
+However, there are other types of automobile insurance that you can buy which will provide coverage for you if you suffer a personal injury and are injured in a car accident.
+One such type of insurance is Medical Payments Coverage or “Med Pay”, as it’s typically called.

 Med pay benefits are available for you and anyone else who is injured in an accident while occupying your vehicle.
-This insurance benefit typically provides an extra $5,000 in additional personal injury coverage for but can also be purchased in units of $10,000, $25,000 or more, depending on your policy.
+This insurance benefit typically provides an extra $5,000 in additional personal injury coverage but can also be purchased in units of $10,000, $25,000, or more, depending on your policy.

 Many types of treatment can be covered by med pay benefits, including the following:

 - Emergency Room Treatment